Understanding Farm Financials Part 1

 In this 2 part series, we break down what you need to know to better understand your farm financials.
 In part 1, we go over what balance sheets, income statements, and cash flow are.
 In part 2, we dive in further and discuss ratios and benchmarks.

-Download the [Farm Financial Health Assessment] spreadsheet to put in your own financial information.
+Download the [Farm Balance Sheet & Income Statement] spreadsheet to put in your own financial information.

 Keep reading to help you complete the first two parts of the assessment – Balance Sheet and Income Statement!